SergioManuelJob/TouristProject/README.md

 ## User requirements

 #### Platform:
 - **P1**.
-This application comes as a website that you can use wherever you want.
-- **P2**.
-You can use it on mobile devices or tablets because it is a responsive application.
+This app was made for mobile phones, as the client wants this app for people to look places to go while on their mobile devices.

 #### Access:
 - **A1**.
-The app has a guest screen that can be accessed without being logged in.
+This app has a home screen where you can see the places and the reviews as a guest user, but nothing else.
 - **A2**.
-To make reservations you must be registered as a user, an administrator will check that everything is correct.
+In order to write reviews you must be logged in, so that you can leave your opinion in a place.
 - **A3**.
-As an administrator you can create, edit or delete data.
+As an administrator you can create places, update them or delete them, as well as delete reviews, and users.
   - **A3.1**.
-As an administrator you can create, update or delete an apartment.
+As an administrator you can create, update or delete any of the places on your admin page.
   - **A3.2**.
-As an administrator you can check all reservations of users.
+As an administrator you can also see all of the users.
 - **A4**.
-As a user you can edit your reservation.
+As a user you can edit your profile, or write reviews.
   - **A4.1**.
-As a user you can book an apartment and modify it if the start date does not match today's date.
-  - **A4.2**.
-As a user you can delete your reservation when it is finished.
+You can leave a positive review or negative review on any of the places.

 #### Interfaces:

 - **I1**.
-The application has two main interface where you can see all types of apartments.
+The application has three main interfaces: the places sit, your profile and the admin page.
 - **I2**.
-In the first main interface, you can navigate between help, login or apartment details and there is slider.
+In the first main interface, you can see a slider and places that the app is advertising, plus the log in icon to where you can go to register, look for help or login to access your private profile.
   - **I2.1**.
-In the help interface, you will find cards with some places to go.
+You can go to any of the places to look up their information.
     - **I2.1.1**.
-The first card you will find is the terms and privacy policy.
+You can see the description, location, title and image of the place you tapped on.
     - **I2.1.2**.
-The second card you will fin is the application information.
-    - **I2.1.3**.
-The third card you will find is the additional information.
-    - **I2.1.4**.
-The fourth card you will find is the contact.
+You can also see reviews of the same place.
   - **I2.2**.
-You will find a form and some actions in login interface.
+You can log in by tapping the profile icon, or register going to another form.
     - **I2.2.1**.
-You will be able to login to these interfaces by filling in the form with your account data.
+You will be able to login and access the profile interface by putting in your credentials.
     - **I2.2.2**.
-You will be able to register if you do not have an account by clicking on a button.
+You will be able to register by tapping the register text and filling the form with your credentials.
     - **I2.2.3**.
-You will be able to recover your password if you do not remember it.
+Or you can look for help by tapping the help icon, accessing the help page.
+      - **I2.2.3.1**.
+In here you can see 3 cards: contact, information and user manual.
+        - **I2.2.3.1.1**. the contact card will send you to a form so you can communicate any problem.
+        - **I2.2.3.1.2**. the information about the app is displayed here.
+        - **I2.2.3.1.3**. the user manual should be here.
 - **I3**.
-As a user you will be able to find more options than before.
+As a user you will be able to do more actions.
   - **I3.1**.
-In the help interface, you will find a card to delete your account.
+You will be able to change your profile in the private area.
   - **I3.2**.
-You will be able to book an apartment.
+You will be able to see your reviews.
   - **I3.3**.
-You will be able to see all the reservations you have made.
-    - **I3.3.1**.
-You will be able to delete or edit your reservations depending on whether you have your reservation that day or not.
+You will be able to write reviews on places.
   - **I3.4**.
 You will be able to log out.
 - **I4**.
-As a administrator, you will be able to see the second main interface.
+As a administrator, you will be able to list the places and users of the whole app.
   - **I4.1**.
-You will be able to add new types of apartments.
+You will be able to delete any of the users, except yourself, the admin.
   - **I4.2**.
-You will be able to edit or delete existing apartment types.
+You will be able to create places.
   - **I4.3**.
+You will be able to edit places.
-You will be able to see all the reservations of all users.
+  - **I4.4**.
+You will be able to delete places.
-    -**I4.3.1**.
-You will be able to delete user reservations.
+  - **I4.5**.
+You will be able to delete reviews in the places page.

 #### Actions:

 - **A1**.
-User actions will be accompanied by comments and notifications when they are performed.
+User actions will be accompanied by alerts or confirmation dialogs to give feedback as to what the user is doing.
 - **A2**.
-When entering data in the form, it is validated that the information is entered correctly, notifying the user if there is an error.
+The forms are completely validated, you can't send any wrong data to the database, and in case you fail your credentials you will be warned about it.

 #### Validations:

 - **V1**.
-When typing or adding data, if an error occurs with respect to any character, you will be warned and the desired action will not be allowed.
+You can't type things or send wrong data due to validation, making it impossible for the user to mess up due to the form not sending until you write those inputs correctly.
 - **V2**.
-There are more than one type of validations, such as when you do not have the required credentials or the date is incorrect.
-  - **V2.1**.
-When you book an apartment, you cannot choose dates less than the current date at that time.
-- **V3**.
-When you enter your email address to log in or register, we will apply a mask to see if it is a valid email address.
+For the emails you can't write anything that's not a legal email, as it is controlled by a pattern.

 ---